R3tr0BoiDX/smwc-browser/README.md

 **I found a bug!
 Where can I report it?**

 Please [open a new issue](https://github.com/R3tr0BoiDX/smwc-browser/issues/new) and provide as much information about the issue as you can.
-Preferable the stack trace when Python crashed.
+Preferable, the stack trace when Python crashed.

 **Will there be support for SMW2:YI and SM64?**

 Maybe one day!
-It's certainly a nice idea and in theory not to hard to implement.
+It's certainly a charming idea and in theory not too hard to implement.

 **Why CRC32?**